poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

 As a US national, you are liable to pay US income tax, even though you may have residency in another country.
 Nevertheless, US citizens living abroad can reduce their tax obligations through tax credits on US-earned income and exemptions on income generated in a foreign country.
 While US dual nationals may be unable to avoid double taxation altogether, these tax concessions reduce or eliminate income taxes in some situations.

-Countries that Prohibit US Dual Citizenship
+Countries That Prohibit Dual Citizenship for US Citizens

 While many countries have general prohibitions or restrictions on dual citizenship, few explicitly prohibit dual citizenship, specifically with the United States.
 These prohibitions are often rooted in concerns over national security, the potential dilution of national identity, and the legal complexities that dual allegiance might introduce.